|Home | Training | Services | Testimonials | Contact | About Us|

-Demand planning training is a major part of the Forecast Solutions offering.
-The aim is to provide demand planning courses and workshops that are practical and non-academic, but sufficiently detailed to impart a detailed understanding of the most important demand planning methods.
-Demand planning training explores the typical role and activities of the demand planner.
-Different approaches to demand forecasting are explored, including subjective methods, causal analysis and time series forecasting.
+Demand planning and sales forecasting training is a major part of the Forecast Solutions offering.
+The aim is to provide courses and workshops that are practical and non-academic, but sufficiently detailed to impart a detailed understanding of the most important methods.
+Different approaches to sales forecasting are explored, including subjective methods, causal analysis and time series forecasting.
 Effective methods for dealing with the crucial matters of seasonality, promotions and new products are discussed.

 The most popular demand planning training course is the two day Demand Planning and Forecasting Workshop.
-This also includes a comprehensive guide to forecast accuracy measurement and covers the growing use of EPOS data, stock policy, safety stock and the management of abnormal demand.
-Demand planning training courses are independent of any particular forecasting software except in the sense that Excel is used in a number of worked examples, leaving delegates with a set of working templates for the most useful methods.
+As well as the basics of forecasting This also covers forecast accuracy measurement, the use of EPOS data and stock policy including the calcualtion of safety stock for fast moving and slow moving items.
+Demand planning training courses are geared to be useful regardless of any particular forecasting software that is used in the company and Excel is used as a common language for worked examples.
+However, if forecasting in Excel is a requirement, there is a course option specifically for that.

-Click here to read more about demand planning training courses and workshops
+Click here to read more about Forecasting Courses.

 Forecasting in Excel or other software